-Federal agencies lift temporary pause on use of Johnson & Johnson vaccine, saying benefits outweigh risks
+Federal agencies lift pause on use of Johnson Johnson vaccine, saying benefits outweigh risks

 Johnson & Johnson presented data on two other cases of clots in people who received the vaccine during a clinical trial, one of whom was a 25-year-old man with a hallmark of the symptoms.

-Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said officials want to “find the sweet spot where people have the information they need to make an informed choice on benefits and risks. . . .
-The way the FDA is seeing it, the overall benefit and risk here remains favorable.”

-The complication has also been seen, rarely, among people who received the vaccine developed by AstraZeneca and the University of Oxford, which uses a similar technology.
+The complication also has been seen, rarely, among people who received the vaccine developed by AstraZeneca and the University of Oxford, which uses a similar technology.
 The rare but alarming clotting cases in Europe caused some countries to suspend vaccinations altogether.

-European data on the people who suffered similar reactions after receiving the AstraZeneca vaccine showed that while women were at greater risk, they weren’t exclusively at risk.
+European data on the people who suffered similar reactions after receiving the AstraZeneca vaccine showed that although women were at greater risk, they weren’t exclusively at risk.

-The Johnson & Johnson vaccine, which was authorized for adults 18 and older, was a large part of the U.S. and global vaccination strategy.
+The Johnson & Johnson vaccine, which was authorized for adults 18 and over, was a large part of the U.S. and global vaccination strategy.
 It has clear practical and logistical advantages over the other two authorized vaccines in the United States – it does not have to be kept frozen, and requires just one dose.
 That makes it particularly useful for rural areas and other hard-to-reach communities, and for distribution to community health centers and physician offices that might not have the freezers needed for the other vaccines, public health officials say.

-South Africa announced Thursday it will resume using the Johnson & Johnson vaccine to immunize health care workers against the coronavirus after the country suspended the vaccination program when U.S. officials reported the rare blood clots.
+South Africa announced Thursday it will resume using the Johnson & Johnson vaccine to immunize health-care workers against the coronavirus after the country suspended the vaccination program when U.S. officials reported the rare blood clots.
 There have been no incidents of blood clots reported in South Africa.

 About 290,000 of South Africa’s 1.2 million health workers have been given the Johnson & Johnson vaccine in a study that is evaluating the vaccine before a mass rollout to combat an aggressive variant detected in the country last fall.